-Maria Cristina Tavera
+Maria Cristina Tavera ("Tina")

 Maria Cristina Tavera (“Tina”) is a Latinx artist, independent curator, and activist influenced by her transnational upbringing between Minnesota and Mexico.
 As an artist she creates complex compositions of images appropriated from both historical and contemporary art to investigate how cultural icons express identities and construct shared communities.
 The visual imagery includes Latin American legends, commercial packaging, and the media, politics, comics, historical documents such as maps and currency, graffiti and games.
 Her visual bilingual vocabulary is created by layering together clever plays on meaning.
 Tavera’s art is often humorous and yet simultaneously confront the dark legacy and pervasive effects of colonialism and racism in the Americas.
 Her images pose critical questions to the viewer about constructions of race, ethnicity, gender, and national and cultural identities.